Str3am786/Scalable_Sys_Project_2/README.md

 ## Quick Start

 ### 1. Setup the LLM
-Specify the environment variables in the `.env`file to match your LLM inference configuration of choice.
+Specify the environment variables in the `.env` file to match your LLM inference configuration of choice.
 We recommend using OpenRouter for quick and easy setup.
-When running the eval pipeline, the judge LLM needs to be specified as well.
+When running the accuracy evaluation pipeline, the judge LLM needs to be specified as well.
 For our evaluations, we chose to use gpt-4o:

 ```bash
 # Set the base model